GrokkingGrok/robotorq-reserve-system/CONTRIBUTING.md

 - Create feature branches: `feature/<concise-kebab-description>`.
 - Avoid rebasing public branches; use merges or squash at PR completion.

-## Commit Messages (Lightweight)
+## Commit Messages
-Use whatever is readable.
-Conventional Commits are nice but optional.
+Use whatever is readable and verbose enough to explain the key issues.

 Handy patterns:
 ```